Home > How to Tips

 Check the file format of the drive

-The incorrect file format of the target volume makes it compatible with the installed macOS, and thus it won't show up to let you select.
+The incorrect file format of the target volume makes it incompatible with the installed macOS, and thus select the disk where you want to install not showing the target drive.
 To make sure whether the incompatibility is the culprit, you can check the info in Disk Utility, macOS' built-in disk management tool.

 1. Open Disk Utility from Finder > Applications > Utilities.